remix-run/react-router/docs/start/framework/route-module.md

 }
 ```

+See also:

+- [`HydrateFallback` props][hydratefallback-props]

 ## `headers`

-Route headers define HTTP headers to be sent with the response when server rendering.
+Route headers define HTTP [headers] to be sent with the response when server rendering.

 ```tsx
 export function headers() {